ankane/neighbor/README.md

 Use `distance_metric=cosine` for cosine distance

-You can optionally ignore shadow tables
+You can optionally ignore any shadow tables that are created

 ```ruby
 ActiveRecord::SchemaDumper.ignore_tables += [